$

 Spring on Broadway

 Spring on Broadway is always an exciting time, with so many new shows hitting the city’s stages.
-While the choices can be overwhelming (and honestly, you can’t go wrong), we’ve rounded up some of the productions we’re especially excited about this season.
+While the choices can be overwhelming (and honestly, you can’t go wrong), we’ve rounded up some of this season’s most exciting upcoming productions, as well as some timeless classics that are sure to offer a great experience.

 Wicked

-For more than 20 years, Wicked has been defying gravity each night at the Gershwin Theatre.
+This Broadway sensation looks at what happened in the Land of Oz…but from a different angle.
 Whether it’s your first time or your fifth, Wicked offers an unforgettable theatrical experience for all theatergoers.

 Hamilton